hjlhhh-eng/Muses/README.md

 ```
 git clone https://github.com/hjlhhh-eng/Fine-grained-classification-test-dataset-of-automatic-driving-system.git
 ```
-* According to the Baidu Netdisk link provided in /dataset/map.txt, obtain the map.zip (the map format applicable to Apollo, including all maps of Carla simulator Town01-Town12 (except for Town08 and Town09)), replace the map folder in path:/apollo/modules/ to obtain more testable driving scenarios.
+* According to the Baidu Netdisk link provided in /dataset/map.txt, obtain the map.zip (the map format applicable to Apollo, including all maps of Carla simulator Town01-Town12 (except for Town08 and Town09)), and copy the source files of the Carla maps you want to test to /apollo/modules/ map/data for a testable driving scenario.
 * Set the map you want to test in /apollo/modules/carla_bridge/config.
 * Open the command prompt window: